ivy-llc/ivy/README.md

-If you want to use building blocks published in other frameworks (neural networks, layers, array computing libraries, training pipelines\...), you want to integrate code developed in various frameworks, or maybe straight up move code from one framework to another, the transpiler is definitely the tool for the job!
+If you want to use building blocks published in other frameworks (neural networks, layers, array computing libraries, training pipelines\...), you want to integrate code developed in various frameworks, or maybe straight up migrate code from one framework to another or even between versions of the same framework, the transpiler is definitely the tool for the job!
 You can use the converted code just as if it was code originally developed in that framework, applying framework-specific optimizations or tools, instantly exposing your